shreshthtuli/llms-from-scratch/README.md

 Check the issue tracker for bite-sized tasks or open a discussion if you want to propose new modules.

----

 ## 📄 License
-This project is open-sourced under the [MIT License](LICENSE).
+This project is open-sourced under the [Apache 2.0 License](LICENSE).
 Feel free to use the materials for your own learning, workshops, or derivative courses—just keep attribution intact.

 ---